 Construction activities at the Project site have the potential to cause direct and indirect impacts to surface water.
 The Proposed Action would require relatively minor grading due to the relatively flat topography.
 Approximately 2.5 acres of clearing and grubbing is anticipated (slope gradients of less than 2 percent) for construction purposes.
 During construction, runoff from disturbed areas could contain sediment and pollutants.
 This runoff may be washed into adjacent waters during rainstorm events, negatively impacting surface water quality at the Project site and immediately downstream.
 Construction of culverts and near waterways could result in an increase in turbidity and localized sedimentation of the stream bottom.
-Badger State Solar would obtain a construction and Wisconsin Pollutant Discharge Elimination System (WPDES) stormwater runoff permit and develop and employ BMPs such as silt fences, soil stabilization, construction matting, and other sediment control measures to minimize runoff and impacts to surface water.
+Badger State Solar would obtain a WPDES General Permit and develop and employ BMPs such as silt fences, soil stabilization, construction matting, and other sediment control measures to minimize runoff and impacts to surface water.
 Badger State Solar would comply with WDNR WPDES requirements.
 BMPs would be first implemented prior to commencement of construction until vegetation can be reestablished in the area.
 Construction related impacts would be temporary, occurring only during the construction (or later decommissioning process), and through use of BMPs and adherence to permit requirements, would be expected to be minor, direct, and short-term.